 What Are The Risks Involved?

-Cordyceps mushroom is generally considered safe and is well tolerated for consumption with minimal side effects reported.
-Taking cordyceps mushroom before sleep may cause sleep disturbance.
-So, it's advised to take it in the morning.
+Cordyceps mushroom is generally considered safe and is well tolerated for consumption, with minimal side effects reported.
 However, there are certain situations in which you should be careful.

-You need to consult your healthcare provider in the above-mentioned situations.
+You need to consult your healthcare provider in the situations mentioned above.

 Taking Cordyceps Mushrooms